 Dizziness may cause you to feel light-headed or weak.
 You may feel like you are going to faint.
-Dizziness can happen for a short period of time or be a long-lasting condition that gets in the way of your daily activities.
+Dizziness can happen for a short period or be a long-lasting condition that gets in the way of your daily activities.
+It is different from

 or illicit drug